rigelramadhan/BossQueue/README.md

 # BossQueue: An App That Makes Dine In Orders Easier

+### Update 2021/12/8 (Rigel)
+- Implemented Authentication and User ViewModels
+- Added progress bar on loadings
+- Implemented authentication processes and main menu with ViewModels

 ### Update 2021/12/7 (Rigel)
-- Cleaning up messy codes
+- Cleaned up messy codes
-- Starting to implement ViewModels
+- Started to implement ViewModels
-- Starting to make it clearer of what architecture it uses
+- Started to make it clearer of what architecture it uses
 - !!!
 NOT WORKING YET

 ### After 2021/12/4